BrandonWarrior/battleships/README.md

 # Battleships! - Project 3

-The Battleship Game is a Python-based console game where the player competes against the computer.
-Each player has a grid where ships are placed randomly.
-The goal of the game is to guess the locations of the opponent's ships and sink them before your ships are sunk.
+The Battleship Game is an interactive, Python-based console game that brings the classic board game experience to your screen.
+In this turn-based strategy game, the player competes against an AI-controlled computer opponent, each with their own grid where ships are placed randomly.
+The objective is to correctly guess the locations of your opponent's hidden ships and sink them before your fleet is destroyed.
+The game offers a simple yet engaging experience, with features such as input validation, real-time feedback, and a clean, intuitive interface.
+It’s a fun way to test your strategic thinking and luck!

+This project was designed to demonstrate proficiency in Python fundamentals, including the use of loops, conditionals, functions, and classes.
+It also emphasizes proper coding practices, such as PEP8 compliance and robust input handling, making it a well-rounded programming challenge suitable for all ages.

 ## Features